Aluminium alloy: 2000 series (copper)

-2000 series are alloyed with copper, can be precipitation hardened to strengths comparable to steel.
-Formerly referred to as duralumin, they were once the most common aerospace alloys, but were susceptible to stress corrosion cracking and are increasingly replaced by 7000 series in new designs.
+2000 series alloys are alloyed with copper and can be precipitation hardened to strengths comparable to steel.
+Formerly referred to as duralumin, they were once the most common aerospace alloys, but were susceptible to stress corrosion cracking and are increasingly replaced by 7000 series alloys in new designs.

 3000 series (manganese)

-3000 series are alloyed with manganese, and can be work hardened.
+3000 series alloys are alloyed with manganese, and can be work hardened.

 4000 series (silicon)

-4000 series are alloyed with silicon.
+4000 series alloys are alloyed with silicon.
 Variations of aluminium–silicon alloys intended for casting (and therefore not included in 4000 series) are also known as silumin.

 5000 series (magnesium)

-5000 series are alloyed with magnesium, and offer superb corrosion resistance, making them suitable for marine applications.
+5000 series alloys are alloyed with magnesium, and offer superb corrosion resistance, making them suitable for marine applications.
 5083 alloy has the highest strength of non-heat-treated alloys.
 Most 5000 series alloys include manganese as well.

 6000 series (magnesium and silicon)

-6000 series are alloyed with magnesium and silicon.
+6000 series alloys are alloyed with magnesium and silicon.
 They are easy to machine, are weldable, and can be precipitation hardened, but not to the high strengths that 2000 and 7000 can reach.
 6061 alloy is one of the most commonly used general-purpose aluminium alloys.

 7000 series (zinc)

-7000 series are alloyed with zinc, and can be precipitation hardened to the highest strengths of any aluminium alloy.
+7000 series alloys are alloyed with zinc, and can be precipitation hardened to the highest strengths of any aluminium alloy.
 Most 7000 series alloys include magnesium and copper as well.

 8000 series (other elements)

-8000 series are alloyed with other elements which are not covered by other series.
+8000 series alloys are alloyed with other elements which are not covered by other series.
 Aluminium–lithium alloys are an example.

 Mixed list

 Cast alloys

 The Aluminum Association (AA) has adopted a nomenclature similar to that of wrought alloys.
 British Standard and DIN have different designations.
-In the AA system, the second two digits reveal the minimum percentage of aluminium, e.g. 150.x correspond to a minimum of 99.50% aluminium.
+In the AA system, the second two digits reveal the minimum percentage of aluminium; for example, 150.x corresponds to a minimum of 99.50% aluminium.
 The digit after the decimal point takes a value of 0 or 1, denoting casting and ingot respectively.
 The main alloying elements in the AA system are as follows: